Sign up to our Newsletter

 2. Can I Major in Law and Psychology at the Same Time?

-Schools typically do not offer majors in law, but offer majors in criminal justice or studies.
-It’s highly recommended that students who major in these subjects choose a minor that will allow them to develop skills and knowledge outside of just criminal law, like psychology!
+Schools typically do not offer majors in law but in criminal justice or studies.
+It’s highly recommended that students who major in these subjects choose a minor that will allow them to develop skills and knowledge outside of criminal law, like psychology!

 3. Are There Any Drawbacks to Majoring in Psychology for Law School?

 A psychology major can be challenging, depending on the courses you take.
-Unless you have a genuine interest in this subject and are willing to work hard, it may not be the right major for you as it’s critical you maintain a high GPA to get into your top law school choices
+Unless you have a genuine interest in this subject and are willing to work hard, it may not be the right major for you, as you must maintain a high GPA to get into your top law school choices

 4. Do I Have to Major in Pre-Law to Go to Law School?

-No, you do not have to major in pre-law to attend law school.
+No, you do not have to attend a pre-law program to get accepted to law school.
 Law schools accept students with a wide range of undergraduate majors as long as they demonstrate strong academic performance.

 5. Are There Majors That Are Not Recommended for Law School?